-The setting has an internalescalationprocess, and links with https://hcypsp.haltonsafeguarding.co.uk/ professional conflict resolution policy.
+The setting has an internal escalation process, and links with the Halton Safeguarding Partnerships Child Protection Procedures professional conflict resolution policy.

 Every member of staff must follow this process.
 There will be no reprisals for honestly raising a concern.
 Where an immediate decision is needed, and a particular person is unavailable you may move to the next stage.
 The timescale for the process relates to the urgency of the decision, but in any event should not extend beyond one week.